Texthead1/Runes/Docs/SkylanderFormat.md

 So for example, if the 2011 value is set to 3, then bits 0 and 1 are set, and therefore the figure has been used on Wii and Xbox 360.

+### Region Count Identifier

+Used to identify if the data present in the second data regions is valid.
+Much like the Variant ID, a backwards compatible approach is employed (starting in Skylanders Giants and present in all future games) to work around the info being unknown in SSA.

+In Skylanders Giants, additional struct information was appended to the data layout, 0x10 additional bytes of Magic Moment info, and 0x30 additional bytes of Remaining Data info.
+The addition of these two additional extention structs are known internally as a second data region (not to be confused with the redundant data stored on a figure for corruption purposes).

+This means that Skylanders Giants and future games have 2 of these data regions, whereas Spyro's Adventure only has a single data region.
+This amount is stored as the `dataRegionCount` (2 for SG, SSF, STT, SSC, and SI, and a theoretical 1 for SSA).

+The `dataRegionCount` is encoded with the formula `(1 << (dataRegionCount - 1)) - 1`, and the value calculated is bitwised OR'd with what is stored at blocks 09/25, byte 0x06.
+The value 2 would return 1, and the value 1 would return 0, essentially allowing each bit index to correspond to if the correct amount of data regions are stored on the figure.

+For Skylanders Giants and future games, the value stored will always be 1, and so the bitwise OR check from before will succeed.
+This leads to the data in the second region being read correctly.
+As the second data region information is known in these games, the reset figure routine will also correctly wipe this information.

+For Spyro's Adventure, the byte is unused, and will be set to 0 when the figure is reset or has not been used in any other games.
+As SSA's reset routine doesn't wipe the second data region information from the figure, the data will still persist despite the figure being reset.
+As the region count identifier byte has been set unknowingly by SSA to 0, later games can verify that the data in the second data region is invalid by reading that the byte is 0, the aforementioned bitwise OR check fails, and the second data region info is promptly ignored.

 ### Flags

 * [Upgrade](#upgrades) flags: `((Flags2 & 0xF) << 10) | (Flags1 & 0x3FF)`